nehaljwani/team.exiv2.org/book/IMaEA.md

 I worked in a company which, to hide their identity, I will call it _"West Anchors"_.
 A colleague was giving a board presentation in which they had a slide:

-_It is the Policy of_ **West Anchors &copy;** _is to get it right first time, every time_.
+_It is the Policy of_ **West Anchors &#174;** _is to get it right first time, every time_.

 There we have it.
-Nothing is ever late, nothing is more difficult than expected, all suppliers deliver on time and specification.
+Nothing is ever late, nothing is more difficult than expected, all suppliers deliver on time.
+Every specification is faultless.
+All modules work together perfectly.
 Nobody is ever sick.

 When I discussed the project schedule with my boss, I asked him why there was no time in the schedule for bugs and fixes.
-His response was _**"There better not be any bugs"**_.
+His response was _**"There better not be any"**_.
 Five years later, West Anchors were closed by their owners.
+Presumably the owners were bored by perfection.

 I also had the misfortune to work at a company where the boss was an expert in planning.
 He explained to me that the only challenge in Software Engineering was getting the schedule right.
 Everything else was trivial.